simple-stack/simple-stack/README.md

 troubleshooting
 ----------------

-break into a screen session which tails all the logs:
+break into a screen session which tails most of the important logs:
 ```bash
 bin/logs
 ```